 Well, it’s called an iron path because these Via Ferrata routes are constructed using iron rungs and pegs that are built into the mountainside.
 These iron rungs and pegs are what will help guide your hands and feet throughout the duration of the trails.

 You may also see the word Klettersteig come up when searching for Via Ferratas.
 A Klettersteig is simply the German word used when referring to Via Ferratas, and translates to “Climbing Path”.

->

-> While the origin of Via Ferratas can go all the way back to the 1800’s, many people associate World War I as when they became a popular mechanism in the Dolomites to help soldiers maneuver their way through the treacherous landscape.
+The origin of Via Ferratas can go all the way back to the 1800’s, but many people associate World War I as when they became a popular mechanism in the Dolomites to help soldiers maneuver their way through the treacherous landscape.
 Many of these original routes in the Dolomites have been upgraded and maintained over time, and you can even go check them out for yourself today!

->

-> While Via Ferratas were popularized in Europe over time, you can now find these sorts of routes all over the world including the US, New Zealand, Peru, among several other countries.
+While Via Ferratas were popularized in Europe over time, you can now find these sorts of routes all over the world including the US, New Zealand, Peru, among several other countries.